jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

 ##	DEFINTIONS
 -    An **ex parte decision** is one decided by a judge without requiring all of the parties to the dispute to be present.
+    MANDAMUS - court orders lower court/public official to do something
 -
 ##	BASIC DETAILS
 	-	18CR66984